 - Boil or steam in a pot of water for about 20 minutes.
 This cuts the bitterness from the tempeh.

-- Meanwhile, make marinade by combining everything in a large container.
+- Meanwhile, make marinade by combining everything in a large container or large ziplock bag.

 Once tempeh is ready:

 - Preheat oven to 350 F (175 C).

 - Take tempeh slices out of the marinade (save it!) and spread them out in a thin layer in a 9 x 13 baking dish.
 Do this with mushroom slices too but no need to save the marinade.

 - Gently pour about ¼ cup of the marinade over the tempeh slices.

 - Bake for 30-35 minutes or until the edges are brown.

 - Meanwhile, if you are making the potatoes, slice the potatoes into thick french fry sized slices.
 I keep the skins on but you can peel them if you prefer.